pre-srfi/minimal-sqlite/README.md

 Like **sql-get-all** but expects exactly one result row.
 If there are no rows, or if there is more than row, an exception is raised.

-`(apply map-row columns)` is tail-called with the sole result row and returns the result.
+Return the values from tail-calling `(apply map-row columns)` with the sole result row. the result.
 The details are as for **sql-get-all**.
-However, if _map-row_ returns multiple values, **sql-get-one** preserves them all.
+However, if _map-row_ returns multiple values, all of them are preserved.

-If _map-row_ is not supplied, the default is `values` which returns the columns of the row as multiple values.
+If _map-row_ is not supplied, the default is `values` which returns the columns of the row as multiple values. `values` is a good default because a query returning a single SQL value returns a single Scheme value.
+The Scheme programmer will not have to unpack that value from a one-element vector or list.

 # Implementation